My Story

 As a funeral celebrant, I work alongside families to craft meaningful, personalised ceremonies that honour their loved ones.
 As an end-of-life doula, I offer emotional support, practical guidance, and a compassionate presence for those nearing the end of life and their families.
 My practice is grounded in the belief that death is part of a larger continuum, a passage as much about life as it is about its ending.
 There is no single ‘right’ way to approach death, and I strive to meet each person where they are with care and respect.

 In this work, I am honoured to be a guide, a witness, and a companion through the uncertainties of loss.
-My aim is to hold space for those facing the end of life, to honour the stories that matter most, and to contribute to a more open, compassionate conversation about death and its place within the human experience.
+I aim to hold space for those facing the end of life, to honour the stories that matter most, and to contribute to a more open, compassionate conversation about death and its place within the human experience.

 We are all doing the best we can with the resources and experiences we carry.
-Wherever you find yourself on this journey, I will meet you there, with an open heart and a listening ear, and no doubt, a big warm hug.
+Wherever you find yourself on this journey,

 Dallas xx